nextgis/docs_ngmobile/source/editing.rst

    The numbers indicate: 1 - Close editing (without saving); 2 - Feature ID & name of the Layer; 3 - Undo changes; 4 - Redo changes; 5 - Set attributes; 6 - Move point to the Red Crossover (Center); 7 - Move point to the current location.

 When you edit a multipoint all points included in it change their colour to blue.
-The selected point will be highlighted in red and have an arrow pointing at it (see :numref:`ngmobile_edit_multipoint_pic`):
+The selected point will be highlighted in red and have an arrow pointing at it (see :numref:`ngmobile_editing_of_points_pic`).

 .. figure:: _static/ngmobile_edit_multipoint_new_eng.png
    :name: ngmobile_edit_multipoint_pic
    :align: center
    :height: 10cm

   Editing multipoint.

   The numbers indicate: 1 - Quit (without saving); 2 - Feature ID & Name of the Layer; 3 - Undo changes; 4 - Redo changes; 5 - Set attributes; 6 - Add point; 7 - Delete point; 8 - Move point to the center of Map screen; 9 - Move point to the current location.